RESILIENCE PROGRAM

 €175

-We are offering full scholarships for the Resilience Program Training to participants from crisis areas, members of the Global Majority and indigenous leaders.
+We are offering scholarships for the Resilience Program Training to participants from crisis areas, members of the Global Majority and indigenous leaders.

 the Facilitators of Phase 1